itzortzis/INBreast_XML_parser/README.md

      │   INbreast_xml_parser.ipynb #Colab/Jupyter notebook version of the tool
 ```

+## Installation

+The EMV_tool can be cloned from here or it can be installed using Python pip tool

+- Option 1: Clone the repository and see the demo files in python and notebook folders
+- Option 2:
+  - Install tool using ```pip3 install git+https://github.com/itzortzis/INBreast_XML_parser.git```
+  - Import the needed components ```import annotation```

+Enjoy!!!

 INBreast dataset:
 -----------------
 Inês C. Moreira, Igor Amaral, Inês Domingues, António Cardoso, Maria João Cardoso, Jaime S. Cardoso,